mezzio/mezzio/docs/book/v2/cookbook/using-laminas-form-view-helpers.md

-# How can I use zend-form view helpers?
+# How can I use laminas-form view helpers?

-If you've selected zend-view as your preferred template renderer, you'll likely want to use the various view helpers available in other components, such as:
+If you've selected laminas-view as your preferred template renderer, you'll likely want to use the various view helpers available in other components, such as:

-- zend-form
+- laminas-form
-- zend-i18n
+- laminas-i18n
-- zend-navigation
+- laminas-navigation

-By default, only the view helpers directly available in zend-view are available;
+By default, only the view helpers directly available in laminas-view are available;
 how can you add the others?

 ## ConfigProvider

-When you install zend-form, Composer should prompt you if you want to inject one or more `ConfigProvider` classes, including those from zend-hydrator, zend-inputfilter, and several others.
+When you install laminas-form, Composer should prompt you if you want to inject one or more `ConfigProvider` classes, including those from laminas-hydrator, laminas-inputfilter, and several others.
 Always answer "yes" to these; when you do, a Composer plugin will add entries for their `ConfigProvider` classes to your `config/config.php` file.